Best Claude Code GUI in 2026: 5 Tools Compared

 Nimbalyst takes a fundamentally different approach.
 Instead of wrapping the Claude Code CLI in a chat interface, it provides a full visual workspace where Claude Code and OpenAI Codex are execution engines within a larger development environment.

-The application ships with 7+ visual editors (WYSIWYG markdown, Excalidraw diagrams, UI mockup generator, data model designer, code editor, spreadsheets, and more), a session kanban board for managing multiple parallel agents, inline red/green diff review, git worktree isolation per session, a task tracker, and an iOS companion app.
+The application ships with 7+ visual editors (WYSIWYG markdown, Excalidraw diagrams, UI mockup generator, data model designer, code editor, spreadsheets, and more), a session kanban board for managing multiple parallel agents, inline red/green diff review, optional one-click git worktree isolation for any session, a task tracker, and an iOS companion app.

 Free for individuals.
 Desktop app on Mac, Windows, and Linux.